Coronavirus upends conventions, changes TV coverage

 — MSNBC:

 Nightly coverage for both conventions will begin at 7 p.m.
 EDT with Joy Reid’s “The ReidOut” followed by “All In With Chris Hayes.”
-Reid, Rachel Maddow and Nicolle Wallace will anchor coverage from 9-11 p.m.
+Reid, Rachel Maddow, Nicolle Wallace and Brian Williams will anchor coverage from 9-11 p.m.
 EDT.

 MSNBC correspondents and political reporters will offer analysis and interviews with voters and campaigns in various locations.